sigmavirus24/collaborator-guidelines/ideas.rst

 contributions and have been slighted or ignored, they should feel comfortable approaching other core collaborators to understand why they have not yet been invited.

+When we say **consistently** we mean, you should exhibit participation that is regular, frequent, and recognizable.
+Let's create an example, let's say you start collaborating on FizzBuzz in March.
+If you follow the CoC, comment on a large number of issues and pull requests for several months, and submit your own changes, you will probably have earned sufficient trust and recognition.
+For some maintainers, it may take less time, for others more.
+This is inherently a hard to define or measure thing.

 Issue Triage